-1) Thoughts or images that keep coming into your mind.
-These are called obsessions.
-Sometimes people call these intrusive thoughts.
+- INTRUSIVE THOUGHTS.
+I have put this in big old letters as these thoughts plague LOADS OF MUMS BUT NO ONE TALKS ABOUT THEM.
+These are basically thoughts or images that keep coming into your mind.
+These are sometimes called obsessions by docs.
 They can be very upsetting and you can visualize things you don’t want to see.
-These are more common than people realize and when I spoke of mine, I found others had had them also.
+These are more common than people realize and when I spoke of mine, I found others had them also.
 Remember, however distressing the thoughts or visions, please don’t hold back from telling medical professionals about them.
 To treat you properly, they need to know your thoughts and feelings.
 And I guarantee, you won’t be the first to talk about these kind of symptoms to them.

-The charity Maternal OCD says ‘obsessions can be focused on anything from germs to symmetry.
-When OCD presents itself during motherhood, the responsibilities for the life and well-being of a helpless infant may be experienced as a chronic stress’ and lists com
+The charity Maternal OCD (who are absolutely utterly BRILLIANT) says ‘obsessions can be focused on anything from germs to symmetry.
+When OCD presents itself during motherhood, the responsibilities for the life and well-being of a helpless infant may be experienced as a chronic stress’ and lists some symptons as :

 – Fear of contamination to the mother, child or anyone in contact with the child e.g. perceived risk of HIV, food poisoning